mirukibs/Student-Tech-Resources/README.md

 Welcome to the Tech Student Resources repository! 🎉 A curated list of resources for tech students.

-Don't forget to star ⭐ this repository.
+Star ⭐ this repository now.
+Don't lose it!

 Engage with the intellectual ambiance, contribute to the collective wisdom, and let us collaboratively construct the paramount resource hub for each aspiring tech student.
 Together, we ascend! 🚀✨